CodingItWrong/user-modifiable-software/hypercard/impact.md

 At that same event, a former teacher described:

 > My favorite stack that someone designed was a credentialed student, and he wanted to make a stack that would help new teachers understand how to do classroom management.
-He didn't make a tutorial, what he made was a simulation, which said 'you're at the front of the class, a student in the back starts throwing his pencil, what do you do?'
+He didn't make a tutorial, what he made was a simulation, which said "you're at the front of the class, a student in the back starts throwing his pencil, what do you do?"
 And then gave a tree.
 So it was kind of an adventure game for classroom management.
 And it was the best way I think to understand good and bad decisions in classroom management that I've ever seen.
 And the format, the platform of being able to make a decision and see--obviously, that's simulations, make a decision and see the outcome.

 (Legacy 47:14)